KatsiarynaYab/identification-of-painters/README.md

 __Maximum accuracy obtained in this way - 34%__

 ## Second try
-A second attempt was made with a network Resnet50 - convolutional neural network consisting of 50 layers with preloaded ImageNet weights.
+A second attempt was made with a network Resnet50 - convolutional neural network consisting of 50 layers with preloaded ImageNet weights.<p/>
 __Maximum accuracy obtained in this way - 64%__

 ## Technologies used: